 A common use of a UDR is to return values to the calling SQL statement.
 A UDR that returns a value is called a user-defined function.

-For information on how to specify the data type of the return value of a user-defined function, see "Registering a User-Defined Routine" on page 4-16.
+For information about how to specify the data type of the return value of a user-defined function, see "Registering a user-defined routine" on page 4-15.